Journeyman Electrician Salary: What You’ll Earn in 2026

 | Mississippi | $47,310 | $22.74 |

-Source: BLS Occupational Employment and Wage Statistics (OEWS), May 2024.
-Figures represent all electricians, including journeymen, within each state.
+Source: BLS Occupational Employment and Wage Statistics (OEWS), state-level data.
+Figures represent all electricians (including journeymen) within each state.
+National mean annual figure: $71,490 (BLS, May 2025).
+For all 50 states, use the skilled trades salary calculator.

 Pro tip